Samsung Galaxy S9: Cameras

 The cameras on both phones received improvements.
 The S9+ has a dual-lens camera setup on the back, like on the Galaxy Note 8, while the S9 only has a single camera on the back.
 The Exynos variants of the phones received Samsung's in-house ISOCELL S5K2L3 camera sensor whereas the Snapdragon variant made use of Sony's Exmor IMX345 counterpart.
-Both phones have a Dual Aperture rear camera which can switch between 1.5 and 2.4, depending on lighting conditions, making it the first mobile phone since the Nokia N86 (2009) with a variable aperture camera.
+Both phones have a Dual Aperture rear camera which can switch between 1.5 and 2.4, depending on lighting conditions, making it the first mobile phone since the Nokia N86 (2009) to feature a variable aperture camera (excluding hybrid camera phones such as the Samsung Galaxy S4 Zoom and K Zoom).

-The phones can record video with 4K (2160p) at 60 frames per second (limited to 5 minutes), 1080p@240fps and 960fps "Super Slow-Motion " video at 720p for 0.2 seconds, all three of which have been featured on any Samsung flagship phone for the first time.
-The first two frame rates are the first increase in the series since 2014 Samsung Galaxy S5.
+The phones can record video with 4K (2160p) at 60 frames per second, increasing smoothness compared to 30 frames per second, but with a five-minute time limit.
+The frame rate at 1080p was quadrupled to 240fps.
+A "super slow motion" mode was added as well, allowing 720p video capture at 960 frames per second for 0.2 seconds.
+All three are featured on a Samsung flagship phone for the first time.
+The first two frame rates are the first increase in the series since the 2014 Samsung Galaxy S5.

 AR Emoji, similar to Apple's Animoji feature on the iPhone X, is a new feature that lets the user make emojis based on themselves with the help of augmented reality face recognition.
 Third-party app support is provided for this feature.

 A software update retrofitted the Galaxy Note 9 feature of warning the user about flaws in photos such as blinking eyes and blur.